browserengineering/book/src/lab3-tests.md

 This chapter also creates a Layout class to output a display list that can format text.
-However, note that this test doesn't use real tkinter fonts, but rather an mock font that has faked metrics.
+However, note that this test doesn't use real tkinter fonts, but rather a mock font that has faked metrics.

     >>> lab3.Layout(lab3.lex("abc")).display_list
     [(13, 19.6, 'abc', Font size=16 weight=normal slant=roman style=None)]